louisebphansen/assignment-2-text-classification-louisebphansen/README.md

 ### Results
-The tables below showcase the classification report for the logistic classifion and the report and loss curve for the neural network classification saved in the ```out``` folder.
+The tables below show the classification report for the logistic classifion and the report and loss curve for the neural network classification, all saved in the ```out``` folder.

 **Logistic Classification**